anirudh027/IPL-Analysis/README.md

 "win_by_wickets"  "player_of_match" "venue"           "umpire1"        \
 "umpire2"         "umpire3"

-## 3. final.Rmd
+## 3. final.R
 This file contains the R code of the complete analysis.
 The project can be completely and fully replicated.

 ## 4. final.pdf
-This file is the pdf equvalent of the .Rmd file.
+This file is the pdf equvalent of the .R file.
 This pdf file is made with R markdown and LaTex.